 Sole Proprietorships & Partnerships

-Some Town Clerks offer the ability to file online, while others require physically submitting the form in-person or by mail.
+Some Town Clerks offer the ability to file the Trade Name registration form online, while others require physically submitting the form in person or by mail.

-An Assumed Name being filed by a registered business entity such as a Corporation or LLC will file with the Connecticut Secretary of State.
-This is only needed if the entity is doing business under a name other than the legal name that is registered with the Secretary of State.
+An Assumed Name being filed by a registered business entity such as a Corporation, LLC, or LP will file with the Connecticut Secretary of State.
+This is only needed if the entity is doing business under a name other than the legal name of the business that is registered with the Secretary of State.